Skip to content

 Our journalism, publishing & public relations courses are ranked 8th in the UK for teaching satisfaction by the Guardian University Guide 2023.

-Our media, journalism and communications courses were ranked 10th for teaching and 3rd for academic support in the UK.
+Our media, journalism and communications courses are ranked 9th in the UK for teaching and 5th for academic support according to the National Student Survey 2024.

 Students have the opportunity to travel internationally to meet journalists at the top of their game.
 Recently students traveled to Milan, visiting the Conde Nast empire and other media outlets.